Make an Event Start When Another Event Ends

 Here's how to do it:

-When you go to add the Beta event, you can click the link below the start date field.
+When you add the Beta event, click the Show Options link below the Update Event button:

 You can then select from a list of existing events on your timeline to specify which one this event is dependent on.
 You can also set the end date to 6 months to make the event's end date come 6 months after its start date: